forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 Explain the different terminologies and overall scenario. < directly from ATF >
 ## What are testing scripts and why should I use them?
 < ATF  or itil library >
+< Note that we turned on Agile Development 2.0 to build app >
 ## Planning the layout of our application

 # Lab 2: Starting with ServiceNow&reg; Studio IDE